-New member retention is critical to the success of your organization.
+New member retention is critical to the success of your organization and member retention is a contact sport.
 Both conventional wisdom and numerous member surveys tell us that (first-year) new members are most at-risk for non-renewal.
 Fair enough, I couldn’t agree more.
 The important question is what to do about it?
 I suggest to my clients that they create a 12-Month/12-Touch New Member “Showing the Love” Assimilation System.
 The idea is a combination of my Relationship Bank Deposit recommendations in my second book, Developing Strategic Alliances and an idea from John Gray, Ph.D. who is the author of Men Are from Mars, Women Are from Venus.

 I’m sure you’ll agree that one must make Relationship Bank Deposits before one attempts to collect a withdrawal.
 For new member retention, this is huge.
 For anyone that disagrees…try getting money from a bank with which you have no prior relationship and you’ll quickly see it is a no-go.
 In relationships the ratio is generally 10 to 1, meaning 10 deposits for every withdrawal.